Navy Yard shooter seemed to aim at random, FBI chief says

 After Monday's attack, Defense Secretary Chuck Hagel ordered a worldwide review of security at U.S. military installations.

-"From Edward Snowden to Aaron Alexis, what's emerging is a pattern of failure on the part of this company, and a failure of this entire system, that risks nothing less than our national security and the lives of Americans," McCaskill said in a statement on Thursday.

-USIS has been undergoing an investigation by OPM's inspector general since before the Snowden and Alexis incidents.
-OPM's inspector general's office had no comment.

-Washington Navy Yards, on the Anacostia River, was established in 1799 as a shipbuilding site and a base for defending the city.
+Washington Navy Yards, on the Anacostia River which is a tributary of the Potomac, was established in 1799 as a shipbuilding site and a base for defending the city.
 The complex houses the Naval Sea Systems Command, as well as a human resources operation for Navy civilian workers and a museum and art gallery.
-(Reporting by David Ingram and Ian Simpson; Editing by Karey Van Hall and Eric Walsh)
+(Reporting by David Ingram and Ian Simpson; Editing by Karey Van Hall and Vicki Allen)